geocfu/Reditus/README.md

 - **Immutable** — Once a Result is created, it cannot be changed.
 - **Detailed on Failure** — A Result, when failed, contains a specific Error class.
 - **Thread safe** — Results are immutable and by nature, safe to work with in multithreaded scenarios.
-- **Extensible** — Extend the Error class by introducing your very own Error classes.
+- **Extensible** — Extend the Result class or the Error class by introducing your very own classes.
 - **Fully tested** — The code has full coverage.

 ## Usage

-Result objects can hold values or simply be used as flow state control.
-The values can be anything.
+The `Result` object can be used as flow state control.

+The `Result<T>` object can hold any value.
 A class, a value-type, a struct, anything.

 ### Creating a Result